Racism in the United States: From the Reconstruction Era to World War II

-World War II to the Civil Rights Movement
+From World War II to the Civil Rights Movement

-The Jim Crow laws were state and local laws which were enacted in the Southern and border states of the United States and enforced between 1876 and 1965.
+The Jim Crow laws were state and local laws which were enacted in the Southern and border states and enforced between 1876 and 1965.
 They mandated "separate but equal" status for Blacks.
 In reality, this led to treatment and accommodations that were almost always inferior to those which were provided to whites.
 The most important laws required that public schools, public places, and public transportation, like trains and buses, have separate facilities for whites and Blacks.
 State-sponsored school segregation was declared unconstitutional by the Supreme Court of the United States in 1954 in Brown v.
 Board of Education.
 One of the first federal court cases which challenged segregation in schools was Mendez v.
 Westminster in 1946.

 By the 1950s, the civil rights movement was gaining momentum.
 Membership in the NAACP increased in states across the U.S. Notable acts of anti-Black violence that sparked public outrage included the 1955 lynching of 14-year-old Emmett Till and the 1963 assassination of civil rights activist and NAACP member Medgar Evers by a member of the White Citizens' Council.
 In both cases, the perpetrators were able to evade conviction with the help of all-white juries.
 In the 1963 16th Street Baptist Church bombing, Ku Klux Klansmen killed four Black girls, aged 11 to 14.

 In response to heightening discrimination and violence, non-violent acts of protest began to occur.
 The Greensboro sit-ins, starting in February 1960, contributed to the formation of the Student Nonviolent Coordinating Committee.
 After many sit-ins and other non-violent protests, including marches and boycotts, places began to agree to desegregate.

 The March on Washington for Jobs and Freedom on August 28, 1963, with an estimated 250,000 Black and white participants, at which Martin Luther King Jr. delivered his historic "I Have a Dream" speech, helped facilitate the passage of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 In Loving v.
 Virginia (1967), the Supreme Court declared anti-miscegenation laws unconstitutional.